Emran025/shafeea-platform/docs/students-api.md

 ## 📝 Notes

-- All responses are wrapped in a `data` key.
+- All responses are wrapped in a `success` key and include `data` and/or `message` as appropriate.
+- Paginated endpoints include a `pagination` object.
-- Validation errors return `422 Unprocessable Entity` with error details.
+- Validation errors return `422 Unprocessable Entity` with error details in the `errors` key.
 - Use the correct HTTP verbs (`GET`, `POST`, `PUT`, `DELETE`).